AJ-44/st/README.md

 ## simple terminal - grape
 st but with a grape color scheme as default.
-This is a plain dark theme that isn't distracting with lots of colors.
+This is a plain dark theme that isn't distracting.

 ## patches added
 * alpha & changealpha (transparency)